Where Does My Water Come From And How Is It Treated?

 NMWD purchases approximately 80% of its supply from Sonoma County Water Agency (SCWA).
 The SCWA water is collected 60 to 100 feet below the gravel beds adjacent to the Russian River.
-Extensive testing of this water has been conducted under the guidance of the California State Department of Public Health (CADPH).
+Extensive testing of this water has been conducted under the guidance of the California State Department of Drinking Water (DDW).
 The testing demonstrates conclusively that the natural filtration of this water is so effective that further treatment is not necessary.
 A small amount of chlorine is added to keep the water in the pipeline free from harmful bacteria and a small amount of sodium hydroxide is added to raise the pH in order to minimize corrosion of pipes.

 Russian River water is conveyed to the District’s Novato Water System via a 7.1 mile long aqueduct, known as the North Marin Aqueduct (NMA).
 The aqueduct consists of a large diameter pipeline, ranging in size from 30-inch to 42-inch diameter, which is constructed of welded steel pipe.
 The NMA follows the Highway 101 corridor between Marin and Sonoma Counties and ultimately connects to the Sonoma County Water Agency’s aqueduct facilities in Petaluma.
-The NMA was originally constructed in the 1960s but as part of the early stages of the Marin-Sonoma Narrows widening project for Highway 101, the Sonoma County portion and approximately half of the Marin County portion of the original NMA was replaced with new pipe.
+The NMA was originally constructed in the 1960s but as part of the early stages of the Marin-Sonoma Narrows widening project for Highway 101, the Sonoma County portion and approximately half of the Marin County portion of the original NMA was replaced with new pipe in 2014.
 Marin Municipal Water District also receives Russian River water via the NMA and has a separate aqueduct that brings that water through the Novato area bypassing the District Novato Water distribution system.

 Stafford Lake Water Treatment Plant